tijmenb/codebar-mini-houseparty/README.md

 # Mini houseparty for Codebar

 MVP of [tijmenb/houseparty](https://github.com/tijmenb/houseparty) to illustrate a lightning talk at Codebar.
+The [slides are here too](slides.pdf).

 ## Running this